sbs20/laboratory/unmount-share.md

 umount: /share/MD0_DATA: device is busy
 ```

-## Check for the service, that will disturb the unmounting of /md0
+## Check for the service that is stopping the unmounting of /md0

 ```
 lsof +f -- /dev/md0